salsita/todo2issue/README.md

 - finds TODOs and FIXMEs in your code
 - groups them using their text
 - creates a GitHub issue for each group with a specific label
+- optionally assigns a user to the issue based on the author of the label (see `authorsByEmail` configuration option)
 - references the issue in the code-base like `TODO(#123) Do something`

 When ran again, it: